 As mentioned above, telephone entry systems with cameras can’t transmit video data to both parties.
 Residents can see visitors, but visitors can’t see residents.
 Also, there is no way to record and save video trails – a top security feature – on a phone-based entry system.

 Telephone entry systems with cameras vs. video intercom systems

 Telephone entry systems with cameras are outdated – at most, they’re a humble effort to modernize a worn system.
 Meanwhile, video intercom systems are specifically designed for modern living.
 They enhance security and convenience for both residents and property staff.

 |Feature||Cloud-based video intercom systems||Phone entry systems with cameras|

 |Virtual keys or delivery PINs for authorized guests||Yes||No|

 |Ability to open doors for guests without going to the lobby||Yes||Yes|

 Why video intercom systems are better

-We’re living in the 2020s, not the 1980s.
+We’re not living in the 1980s anymore.
 So, it’s time to upgrade your building’s entry system to suit the new digital age.
 Today, people do everything on their smartphones – start car engines, order food delivery, shop for groceries, turn on and off lights, cash checks, and so much more.
 ButterflyMX’s video intercom makes property access simple, convenient, and more secure than ever before.